ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/docker-build-cloud/cloud.md

 ## Multi-architecture build

-To build a multi-architecture image with a single command, you need to specify the list of architectures you want the image to support.
+To build a multi-architecture image with a single command, you need to specify a list of architectures you want the image to support.

 For example: